Working in Switzerland: visa, residence permit, and work permit

 In a nutshell: for EU/EFTA nationals, working and living in Switzerland is easy since they only need to complete certain administrative formalities.
 For non-EU/EFTA nationals, the procedures are a little more complex and selective.
 However, they still have several options to obtain a visa, demonstrating Switzerland’s openness to the rest of the world.

 Greater Geneva Bern area (GGBa) is the investment development agency for Western Switzerland.
-If you would like to know more about the possibilities of working in Switzerland or about other subjects that could help you in your implantation, contact us.
+If you are a company and would like to find out more about how we can help you set up your activities in the region, contact us.

 Our articles “Why Switzerland” can answer the questions you have.